 The Department of Aerospace Studies is a regular department of Fayetteville State University and the University of North Carolina at Pembroke.
 Methodist University students attend AFROTC classes at FSU through a cross-town agreement between the universities.
 The departmental staff is comprised of active duty Air Force officers serving as members of the university faculty.
 The Professor of Aerospace Studies (PAS) is head of the department and the detachment commander.
 The other instructors are known as Assistant Professors of Aerospace Studies (APAS).
 This staff holds both academic and military rank.
 Active duty enlisted personnel perform the detachment's daily administrative and personnel functions.
 This department adheres to all rules and regulations of the universities.
 Student members of this detachment are known as cadets.

 Air Force Reserve Officer Training Corps (AFROTC) Detachment (Det) 607 hosts students from Fayetteville State University (FSU), Methodist University (MU), and the University of North Carolina at Pembroke (UNC-P).

 Although we designed this website for individuals interested in, enrolled in, or alumni of Det 607, anyone interested in pursuing a career in the United States Air Force (USAF) through the AFROTC program can find general answers to their questions within our website.
-If your questions are more detailed in nature, please click the AFROTC link on your right or contact the cadre.
-You can find the cadre's contact information at the bottom of this page or by clicking the Contact menu tab.
-If you are a cadet, this website will help you remain current on detachment information such as flag detail, the operations orders, and current events.
+If your questions are more detailed in nature, please use the information in the left navigation panel to contact the cadre.
+If you are a cadet, use the detachment's Blackboard site to remain current on detachment information such as flag detail, the operations orders, and current events.

 "To recruit, select, prepare, and commission the future leaders of the world's greatest Air Force."